| | | |

 5 from 2 votes

-You can make these healthy tuna salad lettuce wraps in minutes!
+You can make these tuna salad lettuce wraps in minutes!
 An easy high protein lunch recipe packed with flavor that is low carb and low calorie, loaded with capers, mayo, and fresh lemon juice.
-Tuna lettuce wraps are a weekly staple in our home, and the nutrient-dense tuna mixture can be served on a bed of spinach as a salad as well.
+Tuna lettuce wraps are a weekly staple in our home.

 Prep Time 5 minutes